Intermediate energy proton irradiation: rapid, high-fidelity materials testing for fusion and fission energy systems: Background: evaluation of materials irradiation methods

-The difference in neutron energy spectra between current test reactors and future (e.g. fusion) reactors is an obstacle to predicting material performance.
-For example, a tungsten component in a fusion reactor is expected to produce several atomic-parts-per-million (appm) of helium per year~\cite{Gilbert2012,Gilbert2015c}, which will stabilize voids and promote swelling~\cite{Was_book}.
-Both thermal and fast reactors lack the high energy neutrons required to generate comparable amount of helium~\cite{Gilbert2015,Gilbert2015a,Gilbert2015b}.
+The difference in neutron energy spectra between current test reactors and future (e.g. fusion) reactors is a further obstacle to the design of reactor components and materials.
+For example, a tungsten component exposed to neutrons in a fusion reactor is expected to produce several atomic-parts-per-million (appm) of helium per year~\cite{Gilbert2012,Gilbert2015c}, which will stabilize voids and promote swelling~\cite{Was_book}.
+Both thermal and fast reactors lack the high energy neutrons required to generate comparable amounts of helium~\cite{Gilbert2015,Gilbert2015a,Gilbert2015b}.
 Conversely, the large fraction of thermal neutrons in test reactors, which are not present in fusion first wall materials, cause artificially high production of dissolved impurities and the formation of embrittling precipitates~\cite{Katoh2019}.
-These inherent differences in neutron energy spectra limit the accuracy with which future fusion and fission reactor conditions can be emulated with current test reactor technology.
+These inherent differences in neutron energy spectra limit the fidelity with which future fusion and fission reactors can be designed based on testing with current test reactor technology.